Please give generously to Cancer Research : https://www.justgiving.com/Dan-Thompson11/

 However, as the day approached, it occurred to me that I might, if I was lucky, be able to use the stopover to get my Ivory Coast run done.
 However, since there was only a 90 minute window between landing and take –off, and I’d need to get through customs and security, it was going to be a very close run thing (pun intended).

 The first bit went well – we landed on schedule at 18.10.
 However, as everyone knows, there’s a difference between when you land and when you get off a plane.
-(Everyone except my cab company that is, who always arrive at the time I land and then decide they need to charge me waiting time…)
+(Everyone apart my cab company that is, who always arrive at the time I land and then decide they need to charge me waiting time…)

 The plane has to taxi to the gate.
 Someone has to be ready gate side to let you in.
 And then there’s that incredibly slow disembarkation process as passengers collect their bags and shuffle off.
 While muggins here, inevitably in economy, strains at his leash and watches the minutes tick by.